What Is Dyshidrotic Eczema? - Gladskin

 • Antihistamines to help with the itch and reduce scratching that can make the skin condition worse

 If you’re considering corticosteroids (a.k.a steroid creams), remember the possible unwanted effects of overusing steroids, including topical steroid withdrawal.
-Knowing the benefits and potential side effects of each treatment option you’re considering will help you choose the best solution for your skin health.
+Knowing the benefits and potential side effects of each option you’re considering will help you manage your skin health in the way that's best for you.

 You can get the most out of your visit with our guide to how to prepare for your eczema dermatology appointment